Friday, December 25, 2015

 November 16th comes and goes, and once again we happen to be shopping in Cancun at Costco.
 The Store Manager gets involved this time along with two other very helpful employees.

-They attempted to reach the Almex trucking company distribution center to find out what’s happening with our order.
+They attempted to reach the Almex trucking company distribution center to find out the status of our order.
 An hour and many minutes later on his cell phone the Store Manager finally gets through to a person at Almex.

 Stacking washer/dryer

-Eventually the Store Manager fought his way through the maze of Almex personal to reach someone more important in the hierarchy who very grudgingly says yes, we will deliver to Isla Mujeres.
-The Costco manager told us the trucking company will call within an hour and arrange at date and time convenient for us.
+Eventually, the Store Manager fought his way through the maze of Almex personnel to reach someone more important in the hierarchy who very grudgingly agreed, "Yes, we will deliver to Isla Mujeres."
+The Costco manager told us the trucking company would call within an hour and arrange a date and time convenient for us.

-For the next few days we hang around the house, concerned about missing the delivery.
+For the next few days, we hung around the house, concerned about missing the delivery.
 By November 21st our patience is getting a bit thin.
 We would like to join our friends for Happy Hour, not be stuck at the house waiting.
-Lawrie sends off yet another email asking Costco On-line what is the status of our order.
+Lawrie sends off yet another email asking Costco Online what is the status of our order.
 They in turn say that Costco Head Office has had a very up-close and personal conversation with Almex Head Office.

 We will be getting our appliances delivered on Saturday November 28th.
 Guaranteed!
-Costco Head Office apologizes profusely for the delays.
+Costco Head Office apologized profusely for the delays.

 Well, just when we thought it is never going to happen - it does.
 A day early.
 On Friday November 27th at 8:30 in the morning, when both Lawrie and I happened to be out – the appliances arrived!

-Fortunately Lawrie was just next-door at his sister Linda’s casa and his brother-in-law Richard noticed the truck at our house.
+Fortunately, Lawrie was just next door at his sister Linda’s casa having coffee.
+His brother-in-law Richard noticed the truck at our house.
 Whew!
 If we had missed the delivery I am pretty sure that Almex would have refused to try again.
 They would have been only too happy to give those pesky islanders, and Costco, the middle-finger-salute!

 We have to say we are delighted with our purchases, especially the pretty 42-bottle wine fridge.
 The Costco staff went out of their way to help us out.